EduardVergesFranch/COVID_SEARCHENGINE/README.md

 #### Javier Rando - Marc Teixidor - Eduard Vergés

 This repository contains the code for:
-* Streaming tweets related with COVID using Twitter API
+* Streaming tweets related with COVID using Twitter API and hydrate later with interactions: `search_engine/data_acquisition`
-* Indexing this information to build a search engine
+* Indexing this information to build a search engine: `search_engine/Indexing.ipynb`
-* A search engine interface to query the content
+* A search engine interface to query the content: `search_engine/Search_Engine.ipynb`
-* 3 research questions that assess our search engine: output analysis, output diversification and link analysis.
+* 3 research questions that assess our search engine: output analysis, output diversification and link analysis: `notebook/`
+* Useful data for the search engine such as pretrained vectorizer and models: `data/`